sophilabs-forks/edx-platform/lms/djangoapps/appsembler_api/apidocs.md

 ### Connect User Account
 This endpoint connects an existing Open edX user account to one in an external system.
-The endpoint basically has the ability to given a username, change the user email, password and name.
+Given a username, the endpoint has the ability to change the user email, password and name.

 * URL: `/appsembler_api/v0/accounts/connect`
 * Method: `POST`